 - Make sure your dentist has the names and phone numbers of all of your doctors.
 Your dentist may want to consult with your doctor about your dental care plan and medication choices.

 - Practice good oral hygiene.
-Brush your teeth at least twice a day; floss at least once daily.
+Brush your teeth at least twice a day; floss at least once daily; rinse with an antiseptic mouthwash at least once a day.
 Good oral and dental health is very important for patients at risk for endocarditis.

 What Are the Symptoms of Endocarditis?

 Keep in mind that receiving antibiotics greatly lowers the risk of endocarditis.
 However, it is not a guarantee.
 Also keep in mind that most cases of procedure-related endocarditis occur within two weeks of the procedure.
 So if you have any of these symptoms beyond this time, it is not very likely that you have endocarditis.
 It is always wise to check with your doctor or dentist if you have any concerns.